decodewitness/model-ai/README.md

 nore are we responsible for any damage caused by downloading files which you download from our website.

-This a development version: ( *** Please contact Us if you want more Information @ development <AT> model-ai.com *** ) Use at your own risk !!!
+This a development version: ( *** Please contact Us if you want more Information @ development <AT> model-ai.com *** )

+Use this software at your own risk !!!
+No intentional harm is done.

 (C)(2021)